ORF-4450/RobotLib/README.md

 *	Update to WPILib 2024-Beta-3 along with beta vendor libraries.
 *	Add new required parameter frcYear to RobotLib.json.
 *	Update to use Java-17 and Gradle 8.4 from WPILib 2024 directory.
+*	This version was not released.
+Transitioned to MaxSwerve version developed as 4.8.0 to be the 2024 release.

 R. Corn, November 2023